bxcd/pagefetch/README.md

 Scrollpage:
 * Fetches and paginates sorted remote list data without local persistence
-* Current data API only designed to support page keyed pagination
-* Item key and positional pagination types are work-in-progress
 * Pagination size can be asynchronously updated by controller
 * Controller orientation can be updated by menu option
 * Pagination type can be updated by menu option